AkoZ/ganbreeder/README.md

 ```
 Your GAN server is available at http://localhost:5000/

-### Configure the frontend
+* Configure the frontend
-For quick hacking, if you have Docker at your disposal, you can spawn a PostgreSQL database like so:
+For quick hacking, with Docker, you can spawn a PostgreSQL database like so:
+ici vérif si on doit laisser le double port 5432:5432 ? et si rien fnctionne tenter avec QUE 5432
 ```bash
 docker run -p 5432:5432 --name ganbreederpostgres -e POSTGRES_PASSWORD=ganbreederpostgres -d postgres
 ```
 With that simple scenario, the database and user would be `postgres` and the password would be `ganbreederpostgres`
 Copy the file `server/example_secrets.js` to `secrets.js` and modify it to fit your environment.

-### Launch the frontend
+* Launch the frontend
 ```bash
 cd server
 npm install